 A team formed around the formal hierarchy might be a good candidate for a Forum style team.
 In this case the Core would mimic the formal leadership, with the gallery representing those lower in the hierarchy.

-However, even a Forum should be aiming to engage the gallery into interacting (and therefore leaving the gallery).
-The following example shows the first week of a team which evolves into a Forum:
+However, even a Forum should be aiming to engage the gallery into interacting (and therefore leaving the gallery) - it is the existence of this disconnected ‘Gallery’ that places a team as a Forum rather than a Community.

-The trajectory for this community is a positive one.
+A Community of Practice will often have a self-directed core of members and a gallery of interested stakeholders.
 Over time the core members should be looking to not only grow the level of activity, but to also start engaging the gallery into community conversations.
-This could be achieved by simply posting useful content that attracts ‘likes’ from the gallery (which will in effect remove them from the gallery).
+This could be achieved in part by simply posting useful content that attracts ‘likes’ from the gallery (which will in effect remove them from the gallery), and asking questions to further conversations and engagement.

-So should these Forums and Communities be moved to Yammer?
+So should Forums and Communities be moved to Yammer?

 Our research has found that many digital groups are formed with only a hint of what the group may evolve to.
 A small team may evolve over time into a community that the membership is totally comfortable with.